RISC-OS-Community/ExampleRepository/README.md

 - Then you push them in the repo using ```git push -u origin jhon-initial-commit```
 - When you are sure everything is in there you open a Pull Request using github.com (if you are not familiar with the git command) and we'll review your changes and add your code to the main repo

-If you want us to upload your source intead:
+If you want us to upload your source instead:
 - You zip your sources into an archive
 - You add your distribution license and a README.md file with info about your code and how to build it if it needs to be compiled
 - You send your zip to us